cdl-geneseo/geneseo-dictionary/L/Legit.md

 # Legit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Legit

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 adj.
 A contraction of 'legitimate.'
 Used as an adjective, this term means that something is real, actual, true, or certified. &quot;No, really, guys, this is legit - it's right here in The Lamron.&quot;adv.
 A contraction of 'legitimate'.
 Adverbially; &quot;It is legit cold outside.&quot;As of 2012, 100% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012)